 - Understand the etiology of periodontal diseases

-- Enhance skills in scaling and root planning with hand and power instruments
+- Practice skills in calculus detection, hand instrument sharpening, scaling, and root planning with hand and power instruments

 Recommended Audience: Hygienist